SkryptKiddie/sfc/README.md

 - ~~Add dedicated upload logging (currently using the built-in logging from http.server)~~

 # Quick setup
 1. Clone this repository to any folder on your computer.
-TinyDB is required if you don't already have it, `pip3 install tinyDB`.
+2. Run `pip3 install -r requirements.txt`
-2. Open the `config.json` file and edit the values as mentioned below:
+3. Open the `config.json` file and edit the values as mentioned below:
 - Server IP or domain that the server will be accessible from.
 Default is `127.0.0.1`.
 - WWW Port that the normal website can be accessed from, for viewing files.
 Default is `80`.
 - API port, that the port the endpoint will recieve files on.
 Default is `8080`.